fredhopp/flip-flop-prompter/README.md

 > **🤖 AI-Generated Project**: This entire project was created with the assistance of **Cursor**, an AI-powered code editor and development assistant.
 The codebase, architecture, documentation, and implementation were all developed through (limited) human-AI collaboration.

+## ⚠️ Important: Ollama Requirement

+**This tool requires [Ollama](https://ollama.ai/) to be installed and running locally for LLM-powered prompt refinement.**

+- **Ollama Server**: Must be running on `localhost:11434` for LLM integration
+- **Local LLM Models**: Uses your local Ollama models (e.g., `deepseek-r1:8b`, `gemma3:4b`)
+- **Fallback Mode**: Works without Ollama using basic prompt formatting
+- **No Cloud Dependencies**: All LLM processing happens locally on your machine

+If you don't have Ollama installed or don't want to use local LLMs, the tool will fall back to basic prompt concatenation.

 ## Features

 - **GUI Interface**: User-friendly graphical interface with structured input fields
 - **CLI Interface**: Command-line interface for automation and ComfyUI integration
+- **LLM-Powered Refinement**: Uses local Ollama models for intelligent prompt optimization
 - **Model-Specific Optimization**: Tailored prompt formatting for each supported model
 - **Real-time Preview**: See your prompt as you build it
 - **Template System**: Save and reuse prompt templates
 - **Export Options**: Copy to clipboard or export in various formats
+- **Local Processing**: All LLM operations happen locally via Ollama

 ## Supported Models